loopme/android-united-sdk/bridges/mopub/README.md

 ## Register on LoopMe network ##

 To use and setup the SDK bridge, register your app on the LoopMe network via the LoopMe Dashboard to retrieve a unique LoopMe app key for your app.
 The app key uniquely identifies your app in the LoopMe ad network (Example app key: 51bb33e7cb).
+Please ask POC in Loopme to register your app/placement and provide the appKey.<br>
 You will need the app key during next steps of integration.

 ## Adding LoopMe Android SDK ##